Geocodio/docker-mysql-backup-cron/README.md

 This will take periodic MySQL or MariaDB backups, gzip them and upload the files to Amazon S3.

-This is based off of the excellent [docker-mysql-backup-cron](https://github.com/nickbreen/docker-mysql-backup-cron) image by [nickbreen](https://github.com/nickbreen)
+This is based off of the excellent [docker-mysql-backup-cron](https://github.com/nickbreen/docker-mysql-backup-cron) image by [nickbreen](https://github.com/nickbreen), but adds additional customization options, more readable timestamps - and it's a bit easier to use, with more examples.

 ## Configuration